Tuesday at the Euros: Will England top group and will Scotland make it into the last 16?

 Team news

-Harry Maguire is pushing for his first minutes of the tournament after returning to the substitutes' bench against Scotland, although Chilwell and Mount are doubts due to their ongoing precautionary isolation.
+Harry Maguire is pushing for his first minutes of the tournament after returning to the substitutes' bench against Scotland, although Chilwell and Mount will be unavailable after coming into contact with Gilmour on Friday.

 Patrick Schick has recovered from a head bleed suffered against Croatia, meaning Czech Republic have no new injury worries to contend with ahead of their final group game.